Utah helped lead the nation in advocating for women’s rights.

 Downtown Salt Lake City Walking Tour

-Better Days 2020 will create a permanent, historic walking tour of downtown Salt Lake City, featuring sites and leaders key to the women’s rights movement in Utah and the nation.
-The tour will be accessible to Utah residents, tourists, and college students, along with younger students through field trips and virtual reality tours.
-The tour would help visitors realize that women were strong civic leaders and activists in Utah history, playing a major role in ensuring women’s suffrage and rights both in Utah and the nation.
+Better Days 2020 has created a walking tour of downtown Salt Lake City, introducing students, families and interested adults to the Salt Lake City locations and leaders key to the women’s rights movement in Utah and the nation.
+Starting at the Council Hall building, where the first female vote occurred, the tour helps visitors realize that women were strong civic leaders and activists in Utah history, playing a major role in ensuring women’s suffrage and rights both in Utah and the nation.

 Public Education Campaign